Adwait197/1Stop-Internship/README.md

+Welcome to my Data Science Internship repository!
+During my internship, I had the opportunity to work on a variety of projects, applying data science techniques to solve real-world problems.
 Here's a glimpse of the projects I've contributed to:

 Hate Speech Detection: